anisse/gears/README.md

  - WASM target.
 Dependencies should allow that
  - Support a complete game gear game
  - It's fast enough but there is a lot of margin for improvement; for example it does allocations in the emulation path which are not needed.

+## Learned lessons

+Over the course of writing this emulator, I took a pause to reflect on some intricacies of the Z80, and gave a [talk on Z80's "last secrets" at FOSDEM 2022](https://fosdem.org/2022/schedule/event/z80/).
+It's not exhaustive, and there are many more such secrets that have been discovered in the past 10 years by the Z80 emulation community.